tcardoso2/futsalt/README.md

 ```
 Genesis
 -------
+- v.0.10.5: Bug fixes on stamina decrease, adjustments on stats, introduced scores, and trigger events if object crosses boundaries
 - v.0.10.4: Working on movement after grabbing the ball, added ability to assign players to left and right side of the field
 - v.0.10.3: Working on VS logic, introduced stun after loosing the ball, added more tests (WIP)
 - v.0.10.2: Bug fixes, refactoring code, created VS screen, started with MatchUp (Challenge mode) (WIP)